Friday, September 28, 2012

 Mentors I Haven't Met

-Most of my life, I've waited and waited for my mentor to come along.
+I've waited and waited for my mentor to come along.
 You know, that magical, mystical (and hopefully hot) elder who would gently yet firmly instruct and guide me down the yellow brick road of life.

 So I was forced to expand the definition of mentors.
 Below is a list of mentors I haven't met, but have shaped my path nonetheless.